 New England Patriots History

-The New England Patriots are in their sixty-fourth season, playing their home games at Gillette Stadium, in Foxborough, Massachusetts since 2002.
-The Patriots are led by head coach Bill Belichick since 2000.
+The New England Patriots are in their sixty-fifth season, playing their home games at Gillette Stadium, in Foxborough, Massachusetts since 2002.
+The Patriots are led by head coach Jerod Mayo since 2024.

 The Patriots have won six Super Bowls in their history, most recently in 2018.